 What are the 5 basic types of welding joints?
 The five basic weld joints are the butt joint, edge joint, tee joint, lap joint, and corner joint.
 Each joint has a specific purpose to help you get the most strength for each weld you make.

 This article is going to cover the 5 basic types of welding joints.
 We will talk about the different kinds of weld joints in-depth, so you know what each weld is and how to accomplish it.
-On top of that, we will detail the situations that you will use different kinds of weld joints to finish your project, so you’re ready to get the jobs done!
+On top of that, we will detail the situations in that you will use different kinds of weld joints to finish your project, so you’re ready to get the jobs done!

 General Advice for All Joints